ewoks-kit/ewoksorange/doc/tutorials/my_first_widget/display_output.rst

 .. comment::

-    for the following code-block this is not the full diff.
-But only a subset.
-This is why we are force to have it in "raw".
+    The following code-block is only a subset of the full diff.
+This is why it is displayed in raw format.

 .. code-block:: diff